joelhawksley/identity/_posts/2026-05-06-adopting-herb-at-github.md

 ### Performance impact

 With the linter passing and our test suite green, we were ready to go to production.
-As a final verification step, we turned on Herb [in a production cluster](https://github.com/github/performance-engineering/issues/1945) we isolate for measuring the performance impact of code changes.
+As a final verification step, we turned on Herb [in a production cluster](https://github.com/github/performance-engineering/issues/1945) we use for measuring the performance impact of code changes.

 While we saw no impact on runtime performance, we unfortunately saw a significant increase in our boot time, from two minutes to almost three.
 After some investigation, we identified the cause: Herb takes much longer to compile templates than Erubi does.

-Depending on the size of the template, Herb is about an order of magnitude slower than Erubi:
+Depending on the size of the template, we observed Herb being an order of magnitude slower than Erubi:

 | Template | Size  | Erubi   | Herb       | Added   | Ratio |
 |----------|-------|---------|------------|---------|-------|